-Move There are 2 ways to change the order of policies: Use the up and down indicators on the right to move the selected row.
+Move The order in which policies are listed is only important if you have multiple polices for the same remote site.
+In that case, the first matching policy is used.
+There are 2 ways to change the order of policies: Use the up and down indicators on the right to move the selected row.
 You must confirm your changes by clicking "OK".
 If you change your mind before clicking "OK", click "Cancel" to reverse your changes.
 Click "Move" to directly specify a new location for the selected policy.
 Enable/Disable Use this to toggle the On/Off state of the selected policy. Сору If you wish to create a policy which is similar to an existing policy, select the policy and click the "Copy" button.
 Remember that the new policy must have a different name, and there can only be one active (enabled) policy for each remote VPN endpoint.
 Delete To delete an exiting policy, select it and click the "Delete" button.
 View Log Clicking the "View Log" button will open a new window and display the VPN log.